samettunay/Extracting-data-from-the-site-and-printing-excel-with-python/README.md

 # Extracting-data-from-the-site-and-printing-excel-with-python
-a script I made as a freelancer
+a scripts I made as a freelancer